straup/privatesquare/README.md

 Support for checking in offline is a subset of the `deferred checkins` feature.

-A deferred checkin might happen when the foursquare servers are busted (like when everyone is at SXSW and trying to check in at the same time).
-If that happens privatesquare will know _where_ you are in geographic space (latitude and longitude) and will prompt you to record the name of the venue you're trying to check in to.
+A deferred check-in might happen when the foursquare servers are busted, like when everyone is at SXSW and trying to check-in at the same time.
+If that happens privatesquare will know _where_ you are in geographic space (latitude and longitude) and will prompt you to record the name of the venue you're trying to check-in to.

-That name of the venue, along with the latitude and longitude and the date, will be stored as a "pending" check in in your browser's local storage database allowing you to complete the check in when the foursquare servers are happy again.
+That name of the venue, along with the latitude and longitude and the date, will be stored as a "pending" check-in in your browser's local storage database allowing you to complete the check-in when the foursquare servers are happy again.

 If you're offline though your browser won't even know where you are.
 So instead